agbrs/agb/book/src/pong/02_sprites.md

 [^hblank]: Timing this can give you some really cool effects allowing you to push the hardware. `agb` provides support for this by using `dma`, this is an advanced technique that is out of scope of this tutorial.

 The `frame.commit()` method automatically waits for this `vblank` state before rendering your sprites to avoid moving a sprite while it is being rendered which could cause tearing of your objects.
+This automatically handles switching the GBA's CPU to a low power state, so you don't have to include `agb::halt()` any more.

 Making the sprite move 1 pixel every frame (so 60 pixels per second) can be done as follows: